AuroreAA/ICS-implementation/README.md

 ## Contact

-If you would like to add your work to this repository, please contact: Aurore ARCHIMBAUD.
+If you would like to add your work to this repository or contribute to developing new advancements, please open an issue.